ThatRozebudDude/FPS-Plus-Public/README.md

 Run `lime test PLATFORM` or `lime build PLATFORM` to compile the game.

+**If you are getting an error that says that a bunch of Flixel classes are missing fields, you need to reinstall Haxe.
+I don't know what causes this I just know that reinstalling Haxe should fix it.**

 ## Credits
 ### Friday Night Funkin'
 - [ninjamuffin99](https://twitter.com/ninja_muffin99) - Programmer